 Please contact Regulatory Affairs with your questions at

 The User Guide for the December 2021 Circular provides blood collection establishments, transfusion services and clinical staff with information to supplement their understanding of the regulatory responsibilities for implementation and use of the Circular.
 The User Guide also provides information about appropriate use of the electronic version of the Circular (eCircular provided in USB format to blood manufacturers).
 The User Guide includes a Change Table highlighting significant changes and new information included in the December 2021 Circular.
 New in this version:

 AABB has made the Circular publicly available for review (as a pdf document) to ensure access to the content.
 This posted watermarked version may not be copied, printed or used as the extension of labeling.

-Under 21 CFR 606.122(h), FDA states “the circular of information must include the names and results of all tests performed when necessary for safe and effective use.”
-As new testing requirements are implemented or new information becomes available, the October 2017 Circular must be updated to accurately reflect the changes.
+According to 21 CFR 606.122, a Circular of Information must be available for distribution if a blood product is intended for transfusion.
+As new products for transfusion become available, new testing requirements are implemented or new information becomes available, the December 2021 Circular must be updated to accurately reflect the changes.
 Until the new language is incorporated into the next version of the Circular and consistent with historic practices, AABB recommends:

 NOTE: The version date of December 2021 for the Circular must not be changed.